hroncok/python-minimization/document.md

 This can result in potentially slower start of Python apps.
 However, that might be OK: The wast majority of Fedora users will get the *Recommended* bytecode cache and the rest will have a small slowdown.
 This does not violate users' expectations **if documented properly** - most users get the old behavior (the default remains fast, but big).

 Optionally, we might patch Python to warn in that case and suggest installing the appropriate subpackage.
 That would of course be a downstream only patch and would **violate constraint (5)**.
-Alternatively, the warning might suggest running a specific command as root to populate the cache -- that might (or might not) be acceptable upstream, yet arguably it is not a very nice user experience.
+Alternatively, the warning might suggest running a specific command as root to populate the cache -- that might (or might not) be acceptable upstream.
+Arguably it is not a very nice user experience, and also it only helps with limited bandwith, not limited storage space.

 #### Problem 5.2: SELinux denials